keithjasper83/Scorched2024/README.md

 Every publish of this project will be a "working" version, it may be buggy but will always work when compiled and ran with the latest version of Visual Studio.

 ## ChangeLog
+19th November 2023

+    - Added a menu system

+13th November 2023

+     - Added animation class and implemented for background particles

+12th November 2023

- 	- Implemented atmospheric particles (think snow or dust or rain) 12-11-2023
+ 	- Implemented atmospheric particles (think snow or dust or rain), currently only snow (ish)
-    - Fixed projectile launch origin to be the end of the turret barrel 12-11-2023
+    - Fixed projectile launch origin to be the end of the turret barrel
-    - Altered default turret angle for Players 12-11-2023
+    - Altered default turret angle for Players
-    - Fixed some const declarations on functions and variables - more to follow 12-11-2023
+    - Fixed some const declarations on functions and variables - more to follow

 ## ToDo
+ - Update Menu system to have a settings page (accepting inputs/toggles etc)
+ - Add player names (and ability to set)
- - Add a menu system
+ - Add player colours (and ability to set)

+ - Fix animation framerates, they are currently not consistent
  - Add a game over screen
  - Add a game win screen
  - Add player rotation
- - Add player names (and ability to set)
- - Add player colours (and ability to set)
  - Add player scores - and implemnt a scoring system
  - Add a wind system
  - Add a wind direction indicator